TYPO3-extensions/sphinx/Documentation/UsersManual/DocsTypo3Org/Index.rst

 	.. tip::
-		This is of course up to the extension's author to decide on a version numbering scheme but best practices follow the same rules as for TYPO3 core and do not introduce breaking changes or new features in patch-release version (when the last of the three digits changes).
+		This is of course up to the extension's author to decide on a version numbering scheme but best practices follow the same rules as for TYPO3 core and do not introduce breaking changes or new features in patch-release versions (when the last of the three digits changes).

 .. _docs-typo3-org-pdf: